MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 **vip 153.14.126.3**

 When **sr3** does not find the vip, it sleeps for 5 seconds and retries.
-If it does, it consumes and processes a message and than rechecks for the vip.
+If it does, it consumes and processes a notification message and than rechecks for the vip.

 [--blocksize <value>] (default: 0 (auto))